Best Psychological Horror Games

 Rendered in retro pixel art graphics, Faith: The Unholy Trinity is a story-rich psychological horror game about a young priest’s battle with demons, insane cultists, and self-doubt.

-Spanning three narrative chapters, it draws inspiration from classic 8-bit gaming as well as the “Satanic Panic” religious paranoia of the 1980s.
+Spanning three narrative chapters, it draws motivation from classic 8-bit gaming as well as the “Satanic Panic” religious hysteria of the 1980s.

 Despite having a relatively simple art style compared to most modern indie games, Faith still manages to create tension using bone-chilling visuals and skin-crawling sound design.